What factors affect climate?

-There are 5 factors which affect climate.
-These are summarised below:
+Five factors affect climate.
+These are summarised below.

 Temperature range increases with distance from the equator.
-Also, temperatures decrease as you move away from the equator.
-This is because the suns rays are dispersed over a larger area of land as you move away from the equator.
-This is due to the curved surface of the Earth.
-In addition polar regions are colder because the suns rays have further to travel compared to place on the equator.
+Also, temperatures decrease as you move away from the equator because the sun’s rays are dispersed over a larger land area as you move away from the equator due to the Earth’s curved surface.

-Temperatures decrease with height.
-The air is less dense and cannot hold heat as well.
+Temperatures decrease with height as the air is less dense and cannot hold heat as well.
 As a result, the temperature usually drops by 1°C for every 100 metres in altitude.

 Distance from the sea (continentality)

 Land heats and cools faster than the sea.
 Therefore coastal areas have a lower temperature range than those areas inland.
-On the coast winters are mild and summers are cool.
-In inland areas temperatures are high in the summer and cold in the winter.
+On the coast, winters are mild, and summers are cool.
+In inland areas, temperatures are high in the summer and cold in the winter.
 Despite London and Moscow being on similar lines of latitude, London experiences much milder winters and cooler summers than Moscow due to its proximity to the sea.

 Slopes facing the sun are warmer than those that are not.
-Thus south facing slopes in the northern hemisphere are usually warm.
+Therefore, south-facing slopes in the northern hemisphere are usually warm.
 However, slopes facing north in the southern hemisphere are warmest.